 When two chunks are merged the value of a parameter will be the value from the first chunk unless either the merge-function or merge-value-function value is provided.
 If a merge-function command is provided as a non-keyword value, then when two chunks are being merged that command will be called with the names of those chunks in the order which they were merged and the value it returns will be the setting for the parameter in the merged chunk.
-If the merge-function is specified with the keyword :second, then the value of the parameter in the merged chunk will be the value from the second of the chunks being merged (or the default value if that chunk did not have a value set), and if it is the keyword :second-if then it will be the value of the second chunk only if that value has been set and is non-nil otherwise it will be the value from the first chunk.
+If the merge-function is specified with the keyword :second, then the value of the parameter in the merged chunk will be the value from the second of the chunks being merged, and if it is the keyword :second-if then it will be the value of the second chunk only if that value is non-nil otherwise it will be the value from the first chunk.
 If the merge-value-function is provided then that command will be called with the current values of the parameter in the order the chunks are being merged and the return value of that call will be the value for the merged chunk.